mgonzalezo/AAI-500_final_team_project/README.md

 This document summarizes the key statistical exploration steps performed on the stroke prediction dataset.
 Each section corresponds to a part of the analysis script.

-# Exploratory Data Analysis of Stroke Prediction Dataset

-## Overview

-This project performs an in-depth Exploratory Data Analysis (EDA) on the "Stroke Prediction Dataset" from Kaggle.
-The goal is to uncover patterns, identify key risk factors, and visualize the relationships between various patient attributes and the likelihood of experiencing a stroke.
-The analysis is conducted using a modular Python script that generates a series of insightful visualizations.

 ## Analysis Sections & Key Insights

 The analysis is broken down into several key visualizations, each designed to answer a specific question about the data.